-The California State University is an extraordinary system of 23 campuses providing an outstanding education to over 474,000 students in the academic year 2015-16.
+The California State University is an extraordinary system of 23 campuses providing an outstanding education to over 472,000 students in the college year 2016-17.
 The University is dedicated to providing opportunities and opening doors for our students to learn and grow.
 As the nation's largest and most diverse university, it has become the economic engine for California; creating jobs, companies, and innovation.
 With more than three million degrees awarded since inception, the majority of California's leaders and policymakers received their degrees from one of the 23 campuses of the California State University.